 The draft guideline holds people who manage construction projects to account for their environmental performance, by ensuring that construction noise is assessed, planned and managed in a risk-based manner within a framework to drive construction practices that minimise noise impacts on the community.
 This includes credible community engagement and transparent justification of proposed impact mitigation measures.

-The Draft Construction Noise Guideline is now available for public consultation until Friday 30 April 2021.
+The Draft Construction Noise Guideline public consultation closed on 30 April 2021 and feedback is currently under review.

 Once the consultation process is complete, this feedback will be used to produce a final guideline to replace the Interim Construction Noise Guideline.